 For most people, the Pod’s poor edge support will not impact their sleep experience, but heavier sleepers and couples are more likely to have concerns.
 More weight compounds the lack of support near the edges, and couples may feel as though they are not able to take advantage of the full sleep surface.

-The Tuck sleep testing team was impressed, though not surprised, by the Eight Sleep Pod’s high score in this category.
+Our sleep testing team was impressed, though not surprised, by the Eight Sleep Pod’s high score in this category.
 Our testers found that, like many all-foam mattresses, the Pod is nearly silent and is unlikely to develop noises over time.
 No testers reported hearing any sound while in bed, and climbing into bed caused only a soft noise similar to rustling bedding.

 Since the Pod lacks springs, and the foam muffles most sounds from bed foundations, even very light sleepers are likely to find this mattress extremely quiet.